 To use the LiftAPI package, any Java class (LiftSetup in this example) needs to import it (with import LiftAPI.).
-Copy the contents of the directory U:\rds408\Lift\LiftSetup to your area (say H:\rds408\Lift\LiftSetup).
-Run Forte and using Project/New Project create a project called LiftSetup.
-Mount the filesystem H:\rds408\Lift\LiftSetup for this project.
-Then use File/Mount Filesystem/Mount JAR File and select H:\rds408\Lift\LiftSetup\LiftAPI\LiftAPI.zip for mounting and inclusion in the classpath.
+Copy the contents of the directory U:\rdcs423\Lift\LiftSetup to your area (say H:\rdcs423\Lift\LiftSetup).
+Run Sun ONE Studio and using Project Manager/New create a project called LiftSetup.
+Mount the filesystem H:\rdcs423\Lift\LiftSetup for this project.
+Then use File/Mount Filesystem/Mount JAR File and select H:\rdcs423\Lift\LiftSetup\LiftAPI\LiftAPI\LiftAPI.zip for mounting and inclusion in the classpath.
 Now compile and run LiftSetup.
 When you create other new projects to implement your Lift Controller remember to include the LiftAPI package in the classpath (i.e. mount the JAR/ZIP filesystem).

-The corresponding UML model file with all the diagrams illustrating this section can be found in $U:\rds408\Lift\LiftSetup\LiftSetup.mdl$.
+The corresponding UML model file with all the diagrams illustrating this section can be found in $U:\rdcs423\Lift\LiftSetup\LiftSetup\LiftSetup.mdl$.
 Have a look at it with Rational Rose.
 If you have got to this point with time to spare and want to try something else, have a go at modifying LiftSetup to implement a simple cyclic mode of lift operation (say initiated by and stopped by a button press)